MarkChips/lunar-lists/README.md

 ![settings.py leftovers pep8 violations](documentation/validator/pep8/settings-after.png)

 #### Lighthouse
 I used opera dev tools lighthouse benchmark to test for accessibility, best practices, and SEO (search engine optimisation).

 I was able to improve the SEO by adding meta description and meta keywords into the head element.
 I also replaced divs with section elements.

 I improved the accessibility by making sure that the checkboxes are connected to labels, and that aria-labels are used for the website name and sample cases checkboxes.

+I compressed the background image from 3mb to 1mb using https://tinypng.com/.
 In future I plan on working more on mobile performance since this was less than the desktop performance.

 ![lighthouse test results](documentation/validator/lighthouse.png)